Elderly health care issues may be sudden & swift.

 Our seniors experience stress, and so do caregivers.
 As we know, our attitude and thinking are of utmost importance, as they can impact the very chemistry and physiology of our brains and moods, and thus our health.

 Dealing with Changes

 Express your concern, but involve them in the solution as much as possible.
 This is what we had to do with Dad when we moved him back here from Arizona.
 I tend to want to jump in and take charge, be efficient, get things resolved quickly.
-But if the issue is not threatening, step back and encourage the elderly to participate with you.
+But if the issue was not pressing, I needed to step back and encourage Dad to participate with me.
+This took some patience.

 Good elderly nutrition is vital for overall well-being.
 Issues with nutrition are a very big factor with elderly health care.
 In fact, studies have shown that actual malnutrition is one of the biggest reasons elderly become hospitalized.
 (We go into this further in our Nutrition area).
 That was shocking to me.

 Is the Clock Ticking